urgent-challenge/urgent2026/_pages/rules.md

     * **It is NOT allowed to use pre-trained speech enhancement models trained on other than official Challenge data**.
       * However, it IS allowed to use a pre-trained model trained on the official challenge data (e.g., [URGENT 2024](https://huggingface.co/wyz/tfgridnet_for_urgent24) / [URGENT 2025](https://huggingface.co/kohei0209/tfgridnet_urgent25) / [URGENT 2026](TODO link)  official baseline )

-    * Although the speech enhancement model should only be trained on the listed data, we allow the use of pre-trained foundation models such as [HuBERT](https://github.com/facebookresearch/fairseq/blob/main/examples/hubert/README.md), [WavLM](https://github.com/microsoft/unilm/blob/master/wavlm/README.md), [EnCodec](https://github.com/facebookresearch/encodec), [Llama](https://llama.meta.com/llama-downloads/) and so on. **We also allow the use of pretrained speech enhancement/restoration model to improve the quality of clean speech for simulation.** The use of all pre-trained models must meet the following requirements:
+    * Although the speech enhancement model should only be trained on the listed data, we allow the use of pre-trained foundation models such as [HuBERT](https://github.com/facebookresearch/fairseq/blob/main/examples/hubert/README.md), [WavLM](https://github.com/microsoft/unilm/blob/master/wavlm/README.md), [EnCodec](https://github.com/facebookresearch/encodec), [Llama](https://llama.meta.com/llama-downloads/), and so on. **We also allow the use of a pretrained speech enhancement/restoration model to improve the quality of clean speech for simulation.** The use of all pre-trained models must meet the following requirements:
-        * they are publicly available before the challenge begins
+        * They are publicly available before the challenge begins
-        * they are explicitly mentioned in the submitted system description.
+        * They are explicitly mentioned in the submitted system description.
         * Note:
             * Their parameters can be fine-tuned on the listed data.
             * It is not allowed to fine-tune any model, be it pre-trained or not, on any extra data other than the listed data.<br/><br/>